 Taleyarkhan is a full professor in the Purdue University School of Nuclear Engineering.
 When he was a Distinguished Scientist at Oak Ridge, one of his more-interesting inventions was the technology behind variable-velocity bullets, the real-life concept depicted in the television series “Star Trek,” known by the familiar phrase "set phasers to stun."
 After a journalist wrote a news story about his invention, the government classified the research.
 Before Oak Ridge, Taleyarkhan worked for Westinghouse Electric Corp.

-Aside from all these witnesses to the successful experiments, the fraud conclusion is simple enough.
 Hardly a year goes by without a news report of a headstrong scientist whose extraordinary results could not be repeated, and he or she is found guilty of fraud or misconduct.
 But that's not what happened in this case.
 The real story is far more interesting.
 In the last five years, New Energy Times has filed and obtained two dozen Freedom of Information Act requests on this subject and has received 4,000 pages of responsive documents.
 This article provides a summary.

 When Taleyarkhan and his group told lab managers at Oak Ridge in the summer of 2001 that they were seeing, for the first time, evidence of fusion from their sonofusion experiments, the managers were skeptical.
 The managers asked two Oak Ridge physicists, Michael Saltmarsh and Daniel Shapira, to verify the Taleyarkhan group's results.